 Annuity Contract Value: Cash Surrender Value

-Basically, if you cash in the annuity early, this is the value you will receive.
+If you cash in the annuity early, this is the value you will receive.

 Below are common names for the Cash Surrender Value in an annuity: